fvviz/matbruh/README.md

 I'm Faiz, Or on the internet "Fwiz", I'm a decent python coder and a machine learning enthusiast and im trying to learn more as i make more projects

-I like to work on Machine learning projects, Discord bots and Automation projects [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=fvviz)](https://github.com/anuraghazra/github-readme-stats)
+I like to work on Machine learning projects, Discord bots and Automation projects.
+All my projects listed below are open-sourced and you are free to send PRs and contribute to them

+[![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=fvviz)](https://github.com/anuraghazra/github-readme-stats)

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=fvviz)](https://github.com/anuraghazra/github-readme-stats)